wso2/docs-is/en/docs/learn/deploying-the-sample-app.md

 For example,
 `                     http://localhost.com:8080/pickup-manager/home.jsp                   .         `

-## Deploying the photo-editor and photo-view webapps
+## Deploying the photo-editor and photo-viewer webapps

 !!! tip "Before you begin"
     Install Apache Tomcat 8.x as explained in the